madpsy/xpa125b_controller/README.md

 1. Wire the EXT CTRL port to the D1 Mini via a logic level shifter for X3 - X6 and X8 directly onto the ptt_pin
 2. Configure the controller with `mode = "sunsdr"` and ensure `hl_05_enabled = false` (no other config needed)

+# Elecraft

+Elecraft radios such as the KX3 provide a serial interface for control.
+We can use this to request current frequency and band from the rig.
+You need to use a MAX3232 serial interface with the D1 then wire it up to the 3.5mm ACC1 port on the radio.
+The jack tip connection is RX data from the MAX3232 and ring is TX data to the MAX3232.

+1. Connect the radio's ACC port to the controller (3.5mm to RS232)
+2. Configure the controller with `mode = "elecraft"` and ensure `max3232_enabled = true` (no other config needed)

 # MQTT

 As well as allowing control of the amplifier by publishing MQTT events the system is always updating current state to MQTT.
 You can use this feature to act as a bridge between Rigctl and MQTT even when no amplifier is involved.
 To do this: